aijey/pyblockchain/README.md

 # pyblockchain

-here will be written an implementation of blockchain using python
+Simple implementation using Python and Flusk

+## How to run?

+1. Clone repo
+1. 'python3 main.py'